apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * Parent queue configuration for **flexible** dynamic leaf queue auto-creation and management

-The `Flexible Dynamic Queue Auto-Creation and Management` feature allows a **ParentQueue** to be configured to auto-create both parent and leaf queues.
+The `Flexible Dynamic Queue Auto-Creation and Management` feature allows a **ParentQueue** to auto-create both parent and leaf queues.
 Such parent queues can have other pre-configured queues co-existing with the auto-created queues.
-The auto-created queues will have weights as *capacity* so the pre-configured queues under the parent must be configured to use the same.
+The auto-created queues will have weights as *capacity* so the pre-configured queues under the parent must be configured the same way.
 The `CapacityScheduler` supports the following parameters to enable auto-creation of queues

 | Property | Description |
 |:---- |:---- |